 - Pops up several times in The Dresden Files between Harry and different characters.
 (Harry isn't good with relationships.)
 His mysterious ex Elaine and police officer friend Murphy have each mistaken the other for his current girlfriend.
 Also, people mistook Harry for being in a relationship with Susan Rodriguez before he actually would go so far as to call it that, since he's the chivalrous type.

 - Later in the series, used between Harry and Thomas Raith.
 Thomas is intentionally acting flamboyantly gay.
 Harry is very open with and trusting of Thomas even though Thomas is a vampire, but he can't tell anyone the real reason: they're half-brothers.
 Not knowing the real reason, most people jump to the conclusion that Thomas is Harry's lover.
 At one point Harry deliberately plays that role, and some minor characters continue to give him a hard time about it.

 - Even later, after Molly becomes a main character, Harry also gets this with her.
-It doesn't help that she's his apprentice in magic, and it's something of a social norm for wizards to sleep with their apprentices.
+She's his apprentice in magic, after all, and it's something of a social norm for wizards to sleep with their apprentices.

 - In Percy Jackson and The Battle of the Labyrinth, Percy makes it clear to his mother that his planned afternoon at the movies with Annabeth is not a date.
 Sally Jackson is unconvinced.
 One gets the distinct impression that neither is Percy.
 And yes, he and Annabeth do become a couple.